All behaviour happens for a reason. Behaviours of concern are no different.

 Step 1.
-If you feel behaviour support might be beneficial contact us today.
-You don’t need a referral from a GP or paediatrician.
-We’ll discuss with you the best pathway, fees and provide you with our referral form, along with any other important information we’ve discussed.
-Alternatively, you can download our referral form directly from our website.
+If you feel a behaviour support session might be beneficial contact us today.
+You don’t need a referral from a GP or paediatrician, although this may help offset the cost of therapy.
+We will discuss with you the best pathway, fees and provide you with our referral form, along with any other important information we’ve discussed.
+Alternatively, you can download our referral form directly from our website here.

 Step 2.
-Complete and email back the referral form.
-We’ll complete a service agreement and contact you to discuss the signing and booking of your first consultation.
+After you complete and submit our referral form we will finalise a service agreement and contact you to discuss the signing and booking of your first consultation.

 Fees and funding options?